SAP/ai-sdk-js/packages/langchain/README.md

 - Ensure the project is configured with Node.js v20 or higher, along with native ESM support.
 - A deployed model is available in SAP Generative AI hub.
   - Use the [`DeploymentApi`](https://github.com/SAP/ai-sdk-js/blob/main/packages/ai-api/README.md#create-a-deployment) from `@sap-ai-sdk/ai-api` to deploy a model to SAP generative AI hub.
 For more information, see [here](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/create-deployment-for-generative-ai-model-in-sap-ai-core).
-    Deployment can be set up for each model and model version, as well as a resource group intended for use with the generative AI hub.
   - Once a deployment is complete, the model can be accessed via the `deploymentUrl`.

 ## Relationship between Models and Deployment ID